nagasudhirpulla/taming_python/blog/skills/dbeaver.md

 sudo apt-get install dbeaver-ce
 ```
 #### Other Linux Distributions
-The DBeaver download page at https://dbeaver.io/download/ has the commands and instructions required to install in other environments also like Debian, Mac OS, RPM etc
+The DBeaver download page at https://dbeaver.io/download/ has the commands and instructions required to install DBeaver in other environments also like Debian, Mac OS etc

 ### Using DBeaver
 ![dbeaver_new_connection_screen](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/dbeaver_new_connection_screen.png)